 Republican presidents were in favor of trade protectionism until the devastating impact of the Smoot-Hawley Tariff Act.
 President Hoover signed the act to help U.S. industry during the Great Depression.
 In response, all other countries imposed their own tariffs.
 Global trade fell 66%, worsening the depression.

 Since the Great Depression, Republicans have been in favor of free trade agreements to help U.S. exporters in the global market.

 Reagan proposed the North American Free Trade Agreement (NAFTA), and it was negotiated under the Bush administration.
 The Central American-Dominican Republic Free Trade Agreement (CAFTA-DR) was signed under the George W. Bush administration.

 President Trump has returned to Hoover-era protectionist trade policies.
 He pulled out of the Trans-Pacific Partnership and imposed tariffs on steel and Chinese imports.

 Does It Work?

-Both trickle-down and supply-side economists use the Laffer Curve to prove their theories.
-Arthur Laffer showed how tax cuts provide a powerful multiplication effect.
+Economist Arthur Laffer showed how tax cuts provide a powerful multiplication effect.
 Over time, they create enough growth to replace any lost government revenue.
-That's because the expanded, prosperous economy provides a larger tax base.
-But Laffer warned that this effect works best when taxes are in the "Prohibitive Range."
-Otherwise, tax cuts will only lower government revenue without stimulating economic growth.
-Republicans who say tax cuts always create growth ignore this aspect of supply-side economics.
+The expanded, prosperous economy provides a larger tax base.